The Three Treasures: Production

 Stuart Galbraith IV described the film as a religious epic in the style of director Cecil B. DeMille that featured "virtually every star and bit player on the Toho lot".

 Release

 The Three Treasures was distributed theatrically in Japan by Toho on November 1, 1959.
 The film was Toho's most profitable film of the year and second highest grossing domestic film of 1959.
 The film was released in the United States by Toho International Company with English-language subtitles on December 20, 1960.
 This version of the film was cut to 112 minutes.

+The film received a Blu-Ray release in Japan on August 20, 2025.